ShoshBeer/talking-circles/public/to-do.md

  - Scroll bar resets position when accordion tab is reopened
  - Make sure there are 5 related words
  - Fixed not enough related words because some related words aren't in the main dictionary by adding definitions from draft dict to the RW array if it isn't in the smooth dict
+ - Minimize navbar to hamburger menu at smaller widths